-AEM forms supports RSA and DSA credentials up to 4096 bits in standard PKCS12 format (.pfx and .p12 files).
+AEM forms support RSA and DSA credentials up to 4096 bits in standard PKCS12 format (.pfx and .p12 files).

-In administration console, click Settings >Trust Store Management > Local Credentials.
+In the administration console, click Settings >Trust Store Management > Local Credentials.

 Click Import.
 Under Trust Store Type, select one of these options: